MayaPosch/NymphCast/doc/building_nymphcast_server.md

 If using a compatible OS (e.g. **Debian**, Alpine Linux or Arch Linux), one can use the setup script:

 1. Run the `setup.sh` script in the project root to perform the below tasks automatically.
-2. Run the `install_linux.sh` script in the project root to compile & install the binaries and set up a systemd/OpenRC service on Linux systems.
+2. Run the `install_linux.sh` script in the project root to compile & install the binaries and set up a systemd/OpenRC service on Linux systems, or install a `.desktop` file for audio-video configurations.

 Else, under Linux or MSYS2 (MinGW, Clang) use the manual procedure: